Insolvency Services for Businesses

 Insolvency means an individual or entity (such as a company) can no longer pay its debts when they fall due.
 Insolvency can be personal (relating to an individual) or can be corporate (relating to a company).
 For each type of insolvency, there are different laws, rules and regulations that are applied.

-The most common types of corporate insolvency are known as voluntary administration, liquidations and receiverships.
+The most common types of corporate insolvency are known as voluntary administration, voluntary liquidations and receiverships.
 The most common type of personal insolvency is known as bankruptcy and personal insolvency agreements.

 If a company director suspects that their company is insolvent, may become insolvent or is in financial difficulty, it is crucial that professional advice is sought immediately.
 There are various consequences that a company director may face if they allow the situation to worsen.

-A Voluntary Administration (also known as a VA) occurs when directors of a company recognise their business is in financial difficulty and appoint an external administrator in an attempt to save or restructure the business.
+A Voluntary Administration (also known as a VA) occurs when directors of a company recognise their business is in financial difficulty and appoint an external administrator in an attempt to save or restructure the company.
 A secured creditor with security interest over most of the company’s assets are also able to appoint an external administrator.
 SV Partners assists company directors throughout a voluntary administration to form an arrangement with creditors, which may save the company while maximising the return to creditors.
 We are able to serve as the independent party that will review the company’s affairs and deal with the pressure from creditors.

 A creditors’ voluntary liquidation (also known as a CVL) occurs when the company’s members determine that the company can no longer satisfy its debts and is likely to become insolvent or is insolvent.
 If a business is unable to meet its liabilities, the company’s members must decide what action to take to maximise the return to creditors and avoid the possibility of insolvent trading.